Savvythelegend/PGDocs/docs/postgresql_conf.md

 default.
 Although you can override the content of `shared_preload_libraries`, we recommend that only expert Postgres users take advantage of this option.

-!!!
-Important
+:::important
-    In case a specified library is not found, the server fails to start, preventing CloudNativePG from any self-healing attempt and requiring manual intervention.
+In case a specified library is not found, the server fails to start,
+    preventing CloudNativePG from any self-healing attempt and requiring manual intervention.
 Please make sure you always test both the extensions and the settings of `shared_preload_libraries` if you plan to directly manage its